-In 1996 the Swedish association for rheumatology – Svensk Reumatologisk Förening – initiated a national quality register.
-Back then, the only mission of the register was to follow up on patients with rheumatoid arthritis.
-Today, the register covers over a hundred different rheumatic diagnoses and includes 89,000 patients.
+In 1996, the Swedish association for rheumatology – Svensk Reumatologisk Förening – initiated a national quality register.
+The only task of the register was to follow up on patients with chronic rheumatoid arthritis.
+Today, the registry covers over 100 rheumatic diagnoses and includes 89,000 patients.

-The purpose of SRQ is to continually improve the treatment and follow up of patients with rheumatic disease.
+The purpose of SRQ is to continuously improve the treatment and follow-up of patients with rheumatic diseases.

 The database is important for two reasons.
 Firstly, care providers and patients can take view the patient’s heath-data in real time while deciding about further treatment and care.
 Secondly, the database can be used as a basis for research on rheumatic diseases.

 Each year around forty different scientific studies using data from SRQ are conducted.
 By analyzing data from the register, the researchers can draw conclusions about the epidemiology and progress of rheumatic diseases and the efficiency of different diagnostic and therapeutic efforts.
 For instance, research has shown that living habits, such as smoking, physical activity and diet, affect both the risk of getting a rheumatic disease and the prognosis of it.
 This is a very important result, since it means that the patients themselves can influence their well-being quite a lot.